Garment Recovery with Shape and Deformation Priors: Introduction

 Given the trained deformation model, we designed a two-stage fitting process to recover the 3D garment from in-the-wild images.
 First, the parameters of the pre-trained deformation model are optimized to produce a shape that minimizes the distance between garment outlines and segmented garment regions, the differences between garment normals and the normals estimated in the images by off-the-shelf-algorithms~\cite{Xiu23,Saito20a}, and a physics-based loss to promote physical plausibility of the results.
 Then, fine local details are recovered by directly optimizing the vertex positions of the reconstructed mesh with the same loss.
 Our fitting process does not require external 3D annotations, other than the estimated normals of the target garment.

 We demonstrate that our method can recover garments that go from tight- to loose-fitting and outperforms existing approaches~\cite{Jiang20d,Corona21,Moon22,DeLuigi23,Li23a,Xiu23} in terms of reconstruction accuracy.
 Furthermore, our reconstructed meshes are directly usable for virtual try-on or animation, unlike \cite{Ma22a,Xiu23}.
-Our implementation and model weights will be made publicly available.
+Our implementation and model weights are available at \url{https://github.com/liren2515/GarmentRecovery}.